y7nieSEl5/eqtune/ARCHITECTURE.md

-- **launchd** (`src/launchd.rs`) writes a LaunchAgent plist with `RunAtLoad` + `KeepAlive` so the daemon starts at login and is restarted if it dies. `eqtune install` copies the binary to a stable location and bootstraps the agent.
+- **launchd** (`src/launchd.rs`) writes a LaunchAgent plist with `RunAtLoad` + `KeepAlive` so the daemon starts at login and is restarted if it dies. `eqtune install` copies the binary to a stable location, skips self-copies, and either bootstraps a new agent or restarts an already-loaded one with `launchctl kickstart -k` to avoid the bootout/bootstrap race.
 - **No code signing.** Locally-built binaries aren't quarantined, so Gatekeeper never applies. `build.rs` embeds an `Info.plist` into the binary so macOS shows a proper audio-capture permission prompt without an Apple Developer account.